Care For People and Planet

 The chemical industry aims to continuously improve safety conditions in its manufacturing sites for its employees, contractors and visitors who are active in the sector.
 As a result, the number of non-fatal accidents at work decreased between 2010 and 2014 by almost 25%.
 The situation plateaued between 2014-2018.
 While the incidence rate remains very low, the sector continues working on improving safety among its workforce and prevention of accidents remains at the top of its priorities.

-Fatal accidents* in the chemical industry and in the entire manufacturing industry
+Fatal work accidents in the EU27 chemical industry

 Associated SDG targets